diyang/GRAPH-LINK-PREDICTION-R/README.md

 > The dictionary consists of 1433 unique words.
 The README file in the dataset provides more details.
 ## Results & Comparison
 - Please run `main.R`
-- This MXNet implementation achieves *NLL = 0.780* after 100 epochs on the validation dataset